 Brown-Spot Needle Blight

-Brown-spot needle blight is a fungus that attacks 28 species of pines.
+Brown-spot needle blight is a fungus that attacks more than 30 species of pines.
 The most obvious symptom is the appearance of spots on the needles.
 The most common is a straw-yellow spot that's 1/8 inch in diameter, but brown spots on an amber-yellow band are also possible.
 The tissue between the bands or spots usually remains green.
 In both cases, the spots have strongly defined margins, unlike spots caused by other needle diseases.
 Infected needles die from the tips back, until the entire needle is dead.

 Infected needles on Scotch pines are typically found on the lower branches.
 Although severe infections can kill branches, the buds usually remain healthy and produce new needles in the spring.
 New needles may also become infected.
 Brown spot can be treated chemically, usually by a copper-based fungicide.
-Consult your local county extension office for information about treatment; it varies, depending on the species of pine.
+Consult your local county extension service for information about treatment; it varies, depending on the species of pine.

 Needle Cast Disease

 Needle cast disease can cause pine needles to turn yellow or brown from the bottom of the tree up.
 Although this fungus doesn't usually kill trees, they are weakened by it and so become more susceptible to other diseases and to insect attack.
-Over 40 species of fungi are responsible for needle cast, and fungi spores are spread by splashing rain and wind.
+Over 40 species of fungi are responsible for needle cast, and fungal spores are spread by splashing rain and wind.

 Needles turning brown in late fall or early spring are a sign of this disease.
 Fungicides can be used to treat this disease, but it's not recommended.
 Instead, homeowners should collect and destroy infected needles to reduce transmission.